Quiza12/pathtopeace/fft/posts/2021-11-07-mollymook.md

 Searching for light in the darkest abyss it reminds me of why I’m alone

-When leaving my home I just waived them goodbye like there’s no need to worry ‘bout me
+When leaving my home I just waved them goodbye like there’s no need to worry ‘bout me

 If I’m right to perceive and prepare for the worst am I wrong to embrace it with glee? (talk about destined to repeat mistakes, circle etc.)